iriyak/BPatterns/README.md

 		[[ self anyMessage ] -> [ [ stmts ] repeat ]] bmethod
 	] brewrite
 ```
-Here is a rewrite example which will find a simple recursion and replace it with a loop.
+This rewrite example will find a simple recursion and replace it with a loop.
 The recursive call can be any kind of message send with any number of arguments.